TJHeuvel/rival-doc/Core/kinematic-character-body.md

 - `GroundHit`: The character's current ground hit, if any.
 Note that a ground hit can exist even if `IsGrounded` is false (it could be a hit where the slope is too steep, for example)
 - `ParentEntity`: The character's parent entity.
 When a parent entity is set, the character will move along with it as though it was parented to it.
 This is typically used for moving platform logic
 - `ParentVelocity`: The velocity of the current `ParentEntity`, if any
+- `RotationFromParent`: The rotation that was caused on the character due to the rotation of its parent on this update
 - `PreviousParentEntity`: The previous `ParentEntity`.
 Used internally by the character update